Graycemuthui/To-Do-List/README.md

 - HTML & CSS & Javascript

 ## Getting Started
+- Here is the link to the repo [link](https://github.com/Graycemuthui/To-Do-List)

-- Clone this repo to get started.
+- Clone this repo to get started by using git clone(insert the repo here)

 ### Prerequisites